Mjau83/witchOnesPairs/README.md

 ## To Do
 * Add other levels of difficulty so the user can choose on what level to start playing
-* Make a new score function that uses both the time used until win and the amount of flips used to get a greater variation of the score points
+* Make a new score function that uses both the time used until win and the number of flips used to get a greater variation of the score points
 * Store the top user scores in a highscore so users can compare and compete
 * Apply a confetti rain on top of the winner screen when all cards are matched